 2. How Often Do You Use Scrubs?

 When you’re young, use scrubs 2-3 times per week.
 Young skin makes new, plump skin cells as fast as the old ones get sloughed off.

 As you age, exfoliate only once a week.
 The process of making new skin cells slows down and the dead skin doesn’t get sloughed off as quickly or as evenly.
 Too much exfoliation will cause your skin to dry out and thin faster.

 3. What is Needed in DIY Sugar Scrubs?

 4. Why Natural Ingredients?

 Use natural and fresh ingredients and eliminate the unnecessary chemicals found in commercial scrubs.
 And, you’ll save money.
 When using essential oils try oils from Young Living or from dōTERRA®.

 5. Healthy Diet = Healthy Skin

 6. Throw a DIY Sugar Scrub Party!

-Help your teens plan a “Sugar Scrub” party for their friends.
+Help your grandkids or teens plan a “Sugar Scrub” party for their friends.
 These recipes are simple to follow and luscious to use.
 Encourage your tweens, teens, and grandkids to experiment with the recipes.
 Creativity and imagination are born from experimentation.

 Benefits of DIY Sugar Scrub Ingredients